jamir-hossain/c-basics/README.md

 }
 ```

+---

 ## Pointer

 A pointer is a variable that stores the memory address of another variable.
 Pointers allow direct access to memory and enable efficient manipulation of data by working with memory locations rather than copying data values.
-Pointers are essential for dynamic memory management and for passing large amounts of data efficiently in C.
+Pointers are essential for dynamic memory management in C.

 #### Code Example: